-As part of our Zagreb Card, we had access to the Zagreb 360° Observation Deck.
+As part of our Zagreb Card (which worked just like the Frankfurt Card), we had access to the Zagreb 360° Observation Deck.
 We had coffee in the 16th-floor cafe and then enjoyed views from almost every angle.
 From there, we could see many of the top attractions of the city from above.
 Zagreb is in a beautiful city with a backdrop of mountains and architecture from the middle ages.
 This was a perfect viewing spot of the city.

 Tall buildings aren’t all that common in Croatia, and the one we were in isn’t quite the tallest.
 The Zagreb Cathedral is the tallest building in the country, and you can see it well from the top of this building.